-Vermont's sex trafficking laws address sex trafficking of minors and clearly define a minor under the age of 18 used in a commercial sex act as a human trafficking victim without regard to use of force, fraud, or coercion.
+Vermont's sex trafficking laws address sex trafficking of minors and clearly defines a minor under the age of 18 used in a commercial sex act as a human trafficking victim without regard to use of force, fraud, or coercion.
 Individual laws within the trafficking chapter make it a crime to solicit commercial sex acts with a trafficking victim and to facilitate sex trafficking.
 The state commercial sexual exploitation of children (CSEC) laws include use of a child in a sexual performance and consenting to a sexual performance.
-Vermont's CSEC statutes do not refer to the human trafficking statute for prosecution or victim protections.
+Vermont's CSEC statutes, as well its prostitution law which makes minors immune, do not refer to the human trafficking statute to identify commercially sexually exploited minors as victims of trafficking.
+Vermont does not have a racketeering statute that can be used to prosecute trafficking enterprises.

 Vermont's sex trafficking laws make the purchase of commercial sex acts from sex trafficking victims a separate and distinct crime.
 However, the general solicitation laws do not distinguish between buying commercial sex acts with an adult versus a minor, making it possible for some buyers of sex with minors to be charged with this lesser offense and avoid the serious penalties of the sex trafficking solicitation law.
 No law specifically criminalizes the use of the Internet to purchase commercial sex acts from a minor, but the law prohibiting luring a child under 16 by any means, including the Internet, to engage in a sexual act might apply to buyers who use the Internet for this purpose.
-Buyers convicted under the solicitation of a sex trafficking victim law must pay victim restitution, and may also face civil liability.
+Buyers convicted under the solicitation of a sex trafficking victim law must pay victim restitution.
 The sex trafficking law does not prohibit a defense of age mistake, leaving the opportunity for buyers to assert this defense.
 Convictions for solicitation of a sex trafficking victim do not expressly require sex offender registration; however, buyers convicted of soliciting for prostitution when the person solicited is a minor and child pornography are required to register.

-Demand Selected Crime (name of law abridged) Classification Sentence Fine (and/or) Asset Forfeiture (available) Soliciting a sex trafficking vic- tim (tit.
+Crime (name of law abridged) Classification Sentence Fine (and/or) Asset Forfeiture (available) Soliciting a sex trafficking victim (tit.
 13, § 2655) Felony Max.
-5 years Max. \$100,000 0 Soliciting for prostitution (if minor not identified as sex traf- ficking victim) (tit.
+5 years Max. \$100,000 0 Soliciting for prostitution (if minor not identified as sex trafficking victim) (tit.
 13, § 2632) Misdemeanor Max.
 1 year Max. \$100 0 Possession of child pornography (tit.
 13, § 2827) Felony Max.
 5 years Max. \$10,000 0